-Ingrid is tasked with the education and spiritual formation of the congregation at St. George’s, focusing on children, youth and young families. seeking to find ways to connect the way we encounter God, walk with Christ, and are energized by the Holy Spirit in our lives with the ways Christians have done through the centuries.
-Most recently Ingrid has been working in the neighbourhood, engaging with folks who are not connected or only minimally connected with the church, building spiritual bridges through relationship building and intentional conversations in safe spaces, especially in Cumberland.
+Ingrid is tasked with the education and spiritual formation of the younger members of the congregation at St. George’s, focusing on children, youth and young families. seeking to find ways to connect the way we encounter God, walk with Christ, and are energized by the Holy Spirit in our lives with the ways Christians have done through the centuries.

 Ingrid has lived in small towns, big cities, and in between!
 Ingrid became a Christian on Bowen Island, and was baptised into the faith at 16 at Bowen Island United Church.
 While attending a Performing Arts Conservatory in NYC, she was able to explore many churches, spending three years in a non-denominational Christian church plant that grew from 40 to 5,000 in weekly attendance during that time!
 Ingrid identifies her faith as the strength, the centre point of her life, and in 2007 heeded God’s persistent call to serve the church by seeking Ordination, entering seminary in 2010.